MatsMoll/matsmoll.github.io/_posts/2022-12-31-How-I-created-the-most-elegant-MLOps-tool.md

 # How I created the most elegant MLOps tool

 I wanted to write about this topic for a while but struggled to frame it correctly.
-And finally, I landed on just telling the origin story, with some of its sub-stories visible in the final product.
+And finally, I landed on just telling the origin story, with some of its invisible sub-stories.
 So grab a coffee, and let's start on how I created the most elegant MLOps tool.

 ## The beginning